reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-5.md

 ### Looking Forward

 Lately I've been enjoying windytan (Oona Räisänen)'s [blog](https://www.windytan.com/2013/11/broadcast-messages-on-darc-side.html) — a “blog about sound & signals” where she discusses a variety of telecommunications encoding formats, both in terms of their sound and decoding them.
-I got an [RTL-SDR](https://www.rtl-sdr.com/about-rtl-sdr/) [software-defined radio](https://en.wikipedia.org/wiki/Software-defined_radio) dongle back in 2020, and got excited about tracking down and decoding interesting signals.
+I got an [RTL-SDR](https://www.rtl-sdr.com/about-rtl-sdr/) [software-defined radio](https://en.wikipedia.org/wiki/Software-defined_radio) dongle back in 2020, and greatly enjoyed tracking down and decoding interesting signals.
 Now that I have more programming skills, I think I'll do more discussion of and coding with different telecommunications formats — both for radio, and for telephony, as I did today.

 One thing that [@EveHasWords](https://toot.cat/@EveHasWords/114377893125307935) mentioned recently, and I also saw [on windytan's blog](https://www.windytan.com/2012/08/vintage-bits-on-cassettes.html) is using cassette tapes to store digital data such as software or games.
 [This YouTube video](https://www.youtube.com/watch?v=_9SM9lG47Ew) discusses and demonstrates them, but the general idea is that you modulate a tone to encode digital data, and then record that as audio on a regular cassette tape.
 I have a few cassette devices around the house, and it could be fun to write some software to send a modulated tone out my computer's audio jack and decode such a tone coming in.